NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 In the training phase, we used early stopping to prevent overfitting and to save time.
 Early stopping means stopping training prior to reaching the set number of epochs, if no improvement in validation metrics is observed for a certain number of epochs.
 Ultralytics provides this functionality via the \texttt{patience} parameter, which was set to 30.
 Inference is done by creating images from 25 different angles, and aggregating the results to arrive at the final prediction, which is the species with the highest aggregated probability.
 For each angle, we create the full and sliced images, so 50 images in total are used to predict the species.
 This method of inference adds a significant degree of robustness to the prediction, at the cost of computational time.

 Image augmentations in the training phase of image classification models are recognised to be of significant benefit to model robustness and to avoid overfitting~\citep{Shorten}.
 The augmentations can include geometric transformations (translations, scaling, and horizontal flips), colour transformations (hue, saturation, and brightness adjustments), blocking parts of the image, and combining multiple images into one.
 We used RandAugment~\citep{randaugment}, as the image augmentation policy.
 The implementation is embedded into YOLOv11 by Ultralytics, and their implementation relies on the implementation by PyTorch\footnote{\url{https://docs.pytorch.org/vision/main/generated/torchvision.transforms.RandAugment.html}.Visited on 27.08.2025.}.
+The used software versions and hardware specs can be seen in Table~\ref{tab:mod_params}.
+In the image size tests, models using sizes 768 and 1024 were trained on a more powerful machine, due to high VRAM consumption.

-The models were trained on a laptop with 32 GB of RAM and a 12 GB NVIDIA RTX A3000 GPU.
-Python version 3.11. was used for the image creation and model training, with PyTorch version 2.7.0. and CUDA 12.4.
-As an exception, when testing the effect of image size on model performance, the models using image sizes 768 and 1024 were trained on a desktop computer with 256 GB of RAM and a 24 GB Nvidia Quatro RTX A6000 GPU, due to high VRAM consumption.
+The workflow regarding the methods outlined above is shown in Figure~\ref{fig:flowchart}.
+From the input data, we create images according to the methods described in Subsection~\ref{sub:imagecreation}.
+From these images, we can either train a new model, or predict the species of the input point cloud using a trained model.
+Notably, in the training phase we create 10 images per tree point cloud, but when doing inference, 50 images are created.